Fix multiple SPF records

 You may have already edited your DNS when you created DMARC, SPF, and DKIM records for your transactional email provider.
 We’ll recap on that process so you can merge your SPF records now.

-Edit SPF in Cloudflare
+Example 1: SPF Records in Cloudflare

 We’ll show you how to fix multiple SPF records using Cloudflare first.
+To start, log in and select the domain you want to edit.

 Open DNS in Cloudflare